 San Francisco is a very large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
-With a population of 852,469 people and 198 constituent neighborhoods, San Francisco is the fourth largest community in California.
-San Francisco has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 815,201 people and 242 constituent neighborhoods, San Francisco is the fourth largest community in California.
+Much of the housing stock in San Francisco was built prior to World War II, making it one of the older and more historic cities in the country.

 San Francisco home prices are not only among the most expensive in California, but San Francisco real estate also consistently ranks among the most expensive in America.

-San Francisco is a decidedly white-collar city, with fully 90.84% of the workforce employed in white-collar jobs, well above the national average.
-Overall, San Francisco is a city of professionals, managers and sales and office workers.
-There are especially a lot of people living in San Francisco who work in management occupations (13.13%), office and administrative support (10.59%) and sales jobs (10.58%).
+San Francisco is a decidedly white-collar city, with fully 91.54% of the workforce employed in white-collar jobs, well above the national average.
+Overall, San Francisco is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in San Francisco who work in management occupations (15.75%), business and financial occupations (10.14%), and sales jobs (9.29%).

 Also of interest is that San Francisco has more people living here who work in computers and math than 95% of the places in the US.